Practice as Assessment

 The Insight

 PRACTICE currently means "guide me through a workflow."
-The same infrastructure can flip to assessment mode: guide removed, scoring added.
+The same infrastructure can flip to assessment mode: guidance removed, outcome scored.

 ConCRG already knows every step of every workflow.
 It already guides users through them.
-Removing the guidance and scoring the outcome is a small UX change but a massive value expansion.
+Removing the guidance and scoring the outcome is a small UX change with a significant expansion in value.

 Who It's For